 Meters are subject to testing and compliance programs to ensure measurement accuracy.
 We purchase and install meters that are approved and verified by Measurement Canada and we manage our meter testing and replacement program to comply with the Canada Electricity and Gas Inspection Act and Regulations.

 There are many reasons why a purchaser might think their meter may be inaccurate and we encourage you to view Measurement Canada's Can I Count on My Meter? for more information.

-If you would like to view the meter read and usage history for your site, please complete and return the Authorization form to receive a meter read and usage history for a site(s). (pdf) to the correct authorization, we will provide the information to you.
+If you would like to view the meter read and usage history for your site, please complete and return the Authorization form to receive a meter read and usage history for a site(s) (pdf).
+We will provide the requested information to you.